NaseemSrour/Deliveries/Brainstorming.md

 5. Inventory management

 ----------------------------------------------
-Tech stack:
+## Tech stack:

+### General Requirements

-To be deployed on a Linux VM
+ * To be deployed on a Linux VM

-Python with flask and preferrably with mypy
+ * Python with flask and preferrably with mypy

+ * Documentation using Sphinx?

+ * API docs using swagger

+ * git-lint for linting

+ * Add Github action for automatic linting check